jslowick/naia/1-Atlas/1-Western Side/4-Sea of Strife (W)/Reyka/Reyka'Est/Coastaline/Beastside/Thundering Cliffs.md

-South of the [[Howling Riptide]], many small storms and squalls are created or crash into the cliffs, hence the name.
+South of the [[Howling Riptide]], many small storms and squalls are created or crash into the cliffs on [[Reyka'Est]] here, hence the name.
 Ships beware of the electrical energy in the air, and many lightning strikes.